tue-mps/eomt/README.md

 Turns out, *your ViT is secretly an image segmentation model*.
 EoMT shows that architectural complexity isn't necessary.
 For segmentation, a plain Transformer is all you need.

+## News

+- [2025-08-15]: 🚀 **EoMT is supported in [LightlyTrain](https://github.com/lightly-ai/lightly-train)!**
+  Pre-train ViT backbones and fine-tune with EoMT in just [a few lines of code](https://docs.lightly.ai/train/stable/semantic_segmentation.html).
+LightlyTrain is compatible with DINOv3 models. 🚀

 ## 🤗 Transformers Quick Usage Example

 EoMT is also available on [Hugging Face Transformers](https://huggingface.co/docs/transformers/main/model_doc/eomt).
 To install: